 I am a physician who suffered from deep infiltrative endometriosis.
-I needed laparoscopic surgery, so I went to see my former gynaecologist and he performed the procedure (a surgery which he supposedly does hundreds of times a year) last November.
-I had severe pain again when I had my period in January and was advised to go on taking a low hormone dose anticoncipient pill.
+I needed laparoscopic surgery, so I went to see my former gynecologist and he performed the procedure (a surgery that he supposedly does hundreds of times a year) last November.
+I had severe pain again when I had my period in January and was advised to go on taking a low-hormonal dose anticoncipient pill.
 My symptoms came back quickly and got worse in a few months’ time.
-I went to see Dr. Seckin in April, and ended up needing an emergency operation within the week.
+I went to see Dr. Seckin in April and ended up needing an emergency operation within the week.
 At that point, he had to save my life—literally—as my condition had become that dire.
-By that time, the endometriotic tissue in my pelvis was choking my right ureter, totally obstructing my right kidney, and putting me in a life-threatening situation with the possibility of loosing my right kidney.
+By that time, the endometriotic tissue in my pelvis was choking my right ureter, totally obstructing my right kidney, and putting me in a life-threatening situation with the possibility of losing my right kidney.
 The endometriosis also grew on my bowels.
 Dr. Seckin had to dig down to my backbone and to the bottom of my pelvis, to cut out 4-5 huge endometriomas that were infiltrating that region, and could only be discovered by MRI.
 Dr. Seckin gave me photos and videos of the laparoscopic procedure.
-I was probably one of the worse endometriosis cases he had ever encountered.
+It was probably one of the worst endometriosis cases he had ever encountered.
 I’ve suffered through a lot of pain, and because of that, it took me two months to get my life back.